LiveDuo/communities/.notes/design/showcase.md

 ### Decentralization

-This works well with the canister-model on the Internet computer.
-Communities ownership is transferred to creators right after the new canister is created and creators can in turned manage this communities as canister controllers.
-Moreover, the deployed canisters follow the ICRC-7 standard that allows creators to see these canisters as NFTs in their wallets and top up or transfer them to another user if needed.
-Canister upgrades are opt-in and can be done through the admin panel in the canister frontend only by the owner of that community.
+The canister-model of the Internet computer fits the design described above.
+New communities are deployed as new canisters and community ownership is transferred to creators right after the new canister is created by assigning the creator as the canister controller.
+Moreover, the deployed canisters follow the ICRC-7 standard that allows creators to see these canisters as NFTs in their wallets and transfer to a different user or account if needed.
+Opt-in community upgrades are canister upgrades where the community canister requests the upgrade data from the parent canister and then it upgrade itself by calling the management canister.

 ### How it works